 - Floor Slide: 10 reps

 After your mobility routine, you’ll want to perform ramp-up sets as an extended warm-up.
 These sets grease the groove and help you determine your working weight for the day by how easy or hard a certain weight feels.
-The extra volume is also helpful for fat loss and hypertrophy goals.
+The extra volume is also helpful for fat loss and muscle gain goals.

 Here’s an example of a ramp-up sets for barbell deadlifts: